- 11 February 2021

 Remote work means less office space

 As companies opt to go remote, the need for physical offices will gradually decline.
-Organisations are starting to looking at reducing their office footprint to accommodate hybrid teams or forgo one altogether to save on costs.
+Organisations are starting to look at reducing their office footprint.
+The focus will become accommodating hybrid teams or forgo one altogether to save on costs.

 While some workers may never have to come back into the office, employers are still committed to keeping some office space available.
 For those with small children at home or flatmates or even for those that live by themselves, it would still give them a place to go to work.

 As the new way of working evolves, we may see the need for smaller work spaces and the way it functions.
 It may become more of a place for employees to come and collaborate with their teams.
 Offices may have to be redesigned to reduce cubicles with more of a focus on collaborative meeting spaces and hot desking.